Deool Band

 Deool Band (IAST: Dē'ūḷa Banda; lit.
 'Temple closed') is a 2015 Indian Marathi-language drama film directed by Pravin Tarde and Pranit Kulkarni in their directorial debut.
 It released on 31 July 2015.
-It stars Gashmeer Mahajani and Girija Joshi in the lead roles, with Mohan Joshi portraying Swami Samarth - considered to be an incarnation of Lord Dattatreya.
+It stars Gashmeer Mahajani and Girija Joshi in the lead roles, with Mohan Joshi portraying Swami Samarth–considered to be an incarnation of Lord Dattatreya.
 It is the story of a scientist who does not believe in god.

 Plot

-Dr. Raghav Shastri(Gashmeer Mahajani), Indian by origin, is NASA's youngest scientist.
+Dr. Raghav Shastri (Gashmeer Mahajani), Indian by origin, is NASA's youngest scientist.
 He returns to his motherland, only to find out that his country is full of God worshippers.
 However, Raghav is not one of them.
 He has been specially invited by the PM to work on a radio frequency project, which will strengthen the coastal security of the country.
-The people in-charge of his security, receive a tip-off from their sources that a terrorist group, led by Rashida and Hafiz, have arrived in Pune to kill Raghav Shastri and cripple India's coastal security project.
-Subsequently, they refuse to arrange his stay at a hotel, and relocate him to a posh society in Pune.
-He becomes agitated to find out a temple of Swami Samarth, a God whom his parents believed in a lot, within his society premises.
+The people in charge of his security receive a tip-off from their sources that a terrorist group, led by Rashida and Hafiz, have arrived in Pune to kill Raghav Shastri and cripple India's coastal security project.
+Subsequently, they refuse to arrange his stay at a hotel and relocate him to a posh society in Pune.
+He becomes agitated to find out a temple of Swami Samarth, a God whom his parents believed in a lot, within his society's premises.
 Raghav, who has lied to his wife Radha and daughter Popo that his mother is dead, actually has an estranged relationship with her.
-For so many years, he has accused her of being responsible for the death of his father Damodar Shastri.
+For so many years, he has accused her of being responsible for the death of his father, Damodar Shastri.
 Therefore, he decides to finish his project at the earliest and leave.